Hello Planning Mashers!

 These are so cute and very easy to doodle that it makes them absolutely perfect for a monthly theme.

-You can also make them all look very different with very small tweaks, like add a different hat or a scarf.
+You can also make them all look very different with very small tweaks, like adding a different hat or a scarf.
 Make them dance or do some winter sports.

 It can easily be a super cute and at the same time super simple theme.
 Plus you can add a Santa hat and it can be a Christmas theme if you want to.